icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Soft Skills Engineering](https://softskills.audio/) - Weekly advice podcast for software developers.
 It takes more than great code to be a great developer.
 * [Sound Of Symfony](https://www.soundofsymfony.com/) - The unofficial Symfony podcast.
 * [StarTalk Radio](https://www.startalkradio.net/?sfid=22493&post_types=show) - Program devoted to all things space and is hosted by renowned astrophysicist Neil deGrasse Tyson.
-* [Sword & Laser](http://swordandlaser.com/) - The Sword and Laser (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/S&L) is a science fiction and fantasy-themed book club, video show and podcast, started by Veronica Belmont and Tom Merritt.
+* [Sword & Laser](http://swordandlaser.com/) - The Sword and Laser (S&L) is a science fiction and fantasy-themed book club, video show and podcast, started by Veronica Belmont and Tom Merritt.
 * [Start Here FM](http://dain.io/startherefm/) - An informative and up-to-date podcast on creating a business with Web Development.
 * [SYFY25 Origin Stories](https://www.syfy.com/syfywire/syfy25/podcast-episodes) - Adam Savage sits down with creators, thought-leaders, and celebrity fans to discuss the moments, people, and milestones that have changed the genre universe forever; a nostalgic celebration of all things science fiction.
 * [Syntax FM](https://syntax.fm/) - A Tasty Treats Podcast for Web Developers.
 * [Sysadministrivia](https://sysadministrivia.com/) - Linux, Lagers, and Late Nights.
-* [Syscast Podcast](http://podcast.sysca.st/) - Talking Linux, open source, web development and system administration (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/DevOps).
+* [Syscast Podcast](http://podcast.sysca.st/) - Talking Linux, open source, web development and system administration (DevOps).
 * [Talking Code](http://www.talkingcode.com/) - Short expert interviews that help you _decode_ what developers are saying.
 * [Talking Kotlin](http://talkingkotlin.com/) - A bimonthly podcast on Kotlin and more hosted by Hadi Hariri.
 * [Talking Machines](http://www.thetalkingmachines.com/) - Talking Machines is your window into the world of machine learning.
-* [Talk Python to Me](https://talkpython.fm/) - Weekly podcast (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/30 minutes) that covers a wide array of Python topics.
+* [Talk Python to Me](https://talkpython.fm/) - Weekly podcast (30 minutes) that covers a wide array of Python topics.
 * [TechStuff](https://www.stuffmedia.com/techstuff-podcast.htm) - TechStuff tackles topics ranging from basic electronics to the Large Hadron Collider and everything in between.
 TechStuff is dedicated to demystifying technology and its role in our society and culture.
 * [Test and Code Podcast](https://testandcode.com/) - A podcast about Software Development, Software Testing, and Python.
 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices